 This is one of the best photographs of reflecting pool I have taken so far.
-After I came back home and reviewed some of the pictures I had taken, I thought it was worth all the troubles I went through on that day.
-If you are planning to take photos around National mall area, I suggest you to plan your travel accordingly because DC gets very busy on special events days and I learned it the hard way.
+After I came back home and reviewed some of the pictures I had taken, I thought it was worth all the troubles I went through that day.
+If you are planning to take photos around the National mall area, I suggest you to plan your travel accordingly because DC gets very busy on special events days and I learned it the hard way.

 Here is the cherry blossoms shot I manage to take that day.

 Focal Length : 90mm Exposure : f/13 Shutter : 1/200sec ISO : 200